 We aim to conduct our business in an ethical manner and to develop positive relationships with our suppliers and licensing partners.

 Our supplier Code of Conduct, has been reviewed and refreshed.
-The Code of Conduct forms part of our Supplier Manual, which has recently been re-issued to existing suppliers, and forms the basis of any new supplier engagement.
+The Code of Conduct forms part of our Supplier Manual, which was re-issued to existing suppliers last year, and forms the basis of any new supplier engagement.